tracim/tracim/doc/backend/setting.md

 ## SAML Authentication

+SAML Authentication needs the `xmlsec1` system package and the `pysaml2` python package to be installed.

 SAML authentication relies on a different settings file.
-The path of the settings file is provided to tracim through the `PYRAMID_SAML_PATH`
+The path of the settings file is provided to tracim through the `PYRAMID_SAML_PATH` environment variable.

+Note: `PYRAMID_SAML_PATH` needs to be an absolute path.

 e.g.
 ```